20 Best Halal Cafes In Singapore | Eatbook.sg

 8. Mamma Mia Trattoria E Caffé

-Mamma Mia Trattoria E Caffé is a halal-certified halal Italian restaurant, and there are several outlets spread across the island.
+Mamma Mia Trattoria E Caffé is a halal-certified Italian restaurant, with several outlets across the island.

 If you’re looking for a vegetarian-friendly option, try their Truffle Mushroom Risotto ($15.50++), which is said to be creamy, fragrant, and flavourful.
 Else, seafood lovers can go for their Spaghetti with Brown-Butter Prawn & Pink Sauce ($18.50++), which boasts succulent tiger prawns on a bed of cream-based tomato pasta.